JakeSteam/blog-programming/_drafts/2024-12-15-sqlite-word-dictionary-from-wordnet.md

 ## Objective

 For an upcoming word game app, I wanted a relatively small dictionary of words.
 I wanted to know the type of word (noun, verb, adjective, adverb), and any relevant definitions.
-I also wanted to only have sensible words (e.g. no proper nouns, or acronyms).
+Plus, it should only include sensible words (e.g. no proper nouns, or acronyms).

 I decided to prefill a SQLite database and ship it with my app, since I can easily update it (just ship a new database, or even remotely update with SQL), easily browse it, and Android has good support for SQLite.